YembetiNaveenKumar/github-slideshow/-posts/0000-01-02-YembetiNaveenKumar.md

 ---

-layout: slide
+layout: slidedfasdgasdga

-title: "Welcome to our second slide!"
+title: "Welcome to our second slide!"dsdfsad

 ---

-Your text prudvhivinavw
+Your text prudvhivinavwffddf

+df
-Use the left arrow to go back!
+Use the left arrow to go back!ddfdfsdf